AnkitYadav-2019409/BioNinja-APP/README.md

 - Converting RNA to amino acid sequence

-To get the code of this Application:
-- Go to this link: https://drive.google.com/drive/folders/1MbPnjQ3T0eQx1A45zY4VpCwBqsXsiRbM?usp=sharing
+How to run the code:
-- Then download PepCoder.zip from there, and extract it.
-And open this PepCoder folder as a project in your Android Studio
+- Copy Pepcoder folder to your computer and open this "PepCoder" folder as a project in your Android Studio